ByNoMeans/Bash-Prompt/README.md

 3. Virtual Environments
 4. Miscellaneous (General Convenience)

 Confused?
 Run `gitaliases`, `venvaliases`, `convenience`, or `symbols` to display more information about the aliases and prompt structure.
-Feel free to change the alias names of certain git commands.
+Change the alias names and corresponding commands to your preference.

 For example, running `symbols` on an active Git-Bash terminal shows you the prompt structure of:
 ```bash